 Prof. Francis Ring presenting the Hilary Noakes award to Ms. Claire Richards

-The Training Scheme offers Certification in Bone Densitometry for healthcare professionals or clinical scientists who operate bone densitometry equipment in the UK.
+The National Training Scheme for Bone Densitometry offers Certification in Bone Densitometry for healthcare professionals or clinical scientists who operate bone densitometry equipment in the UK.

 The Hilary Noakes Award for outstanding achievement is presented to the candidate with the highest overall mark in the examination of the Training Scheme.

 Candidates wishing to achieve Certification in Bone Densitometry must: